 [NOTE: It goes without saying, but if you haven't at least seen the B't X TV series then the following synopsis features spoilers!]

 B't X Neo wastes no time in getting straight to the story, which continues on with Demon General Quatro & B't Loresso.
 If there's one major difference between the TV series & Neo it's that the other major characters truly get their moments to shine.
 For example, Quatro is a former friend of Foh's who wants the Spirit General dead, and though Teppei does get involved during the fight in the end this is all about Foh.
 Neo also delves into Hokuto's past, Major Aramis' (the person who kidnapped Kotaro) former life, the reason why Misha & Nasha, the Machine Emperor's personal agents, joined the empire, and even Lon starts to feel that he might have been nothing more than a simple pawn to the empire.
 Hell, even Metal Face, the first person to fight Teppei, & Marcello get some bit of development & redemption when all is said and done.
-It's great to see all of the major characters become relateable to the viewer and become someone you can understand...
-All the more so for Hokuto, since he barely appeared in the TV series.
+It's great to see the supporting cast all become relateable to the viewer and become someone you can understand, especially for Hokuto, since he barely appeared in the TV series.

 In terms of adapting the manga, Neo is a bit odd.
 Normally when an anime diverges from its manga source it stops doing so at a specific point, but most of what came before it is fairly accurate to the manga.
-B't X Neo, on the other hand, is only mostly accurate for the first three episodes, i.e the Quatro fight, followed by episodes 4-9 being mostly divergent material with some small bits of manga adaptation mixed in.
+B't X Neo, on the other hand, is only mostly accurate for the first three episodes, i.e the Quatro fight, followed by Episodes 4-9 being mostly divergent material with some small bits of manga adaptation mixed in.
 This results in some manga scenes being adapted later than they would have been as well as three characters being portrayed differently from the manga.
-First there's Demon General Maim, who in the manga is related to Hokuto's backstory but in the anime is simply another guy for Teppei to fight, though the way Maim is handled still works well enough.
-Then there's Aramis, whose major change is that in the anime she was a legendary warrior for the empire before the Spirit Generals were around.
-Compared to how what happens to Aramis in the manga Neo does win out a little bit in terms of portrayals, but at the same time when her past is revealed Aramis essentially leaves the anime, only to come back for a short appearance in episode 13.
+First, there's Demon General Maim, who in the manga is related to Hokuto's backstory but in the anime is simply another guy for Teppei to fight, though the way Maim is handled still works well enough.
+Then there's Aramis, whose major change is that in the anime she was the Rose Knight, a legendary warrior for the empire before the Spirit Generals were around.
+Compared to how what happens to Aramis in the manga, Neo does win out a little bit in terms of portrayals, but at the same time Aramis essentially leaves the anime when her past is revealed, only to come back for a short appearance in Episode 13.
 The last change is in Juggler, a masked man in a clown/pierrot outfit who acts as a leader of the forces that are supposed to kill Teppei & the traitors.
 Though Juggler's overall attitude is the same as in the manga his actions and backstory are handled pretty differently.

 The last five episodes end up being completely divergent from the manga, and what Neo ends off with is an epic battle against a demonic being that, while not being written by the man himself, definitely gives off the feel of a Kurumada title.
 I in no way claim to have watched everything out there, but I still haven't seen that many anime out there with an ending that is handled as epically & tightly-paced as B't X Neo.
-Tight pace?
+Tight pacing?
 Yeah, those definitely exist.
 Epic feel?
 Others have that, too.
 But Neo has a great combination of the two that doesn't come around that often.
 Oddly enough, though, Neo does have some scenes which are very similar to how the manga would handle them later on, especially the scene when Karen approaches the Great Light after finding it, which happens in Volume 15 of the manga.
 Considering that the anime only adapts into Volume 8 of the 16-volume manga, one would think that either Kurumada told TMS of the base ideas he had for the end of the manga or possibly Kurumada was inspired by the direction Neo went.
 If someone was to ask me which ending, Neo or the manga, I preferred I would honestly have to say that both are worth seeing.
-Though there are similarities they both go in pretty different directions overall; I can easily see people preferring either direction.
+Though there are similarities, they both go in pretty different directions overall; I can easily see people preferring either direction.

 Though this is a sequel to the TV series that is produced by the same animation studio, B't X Neo does have a slightly different staff behind it.
-Gone is Mamoru Hamatsu from the director's chair, and in his place is Hajime Kamegaki, director of series like Fushigi Yugi & Kenichi The Mightiest Disciple, with writing headed up by Yoshiyuki Suga, who worked on titles like Dragon Ball, DBZ, One Piece, the B't X TV series, and Saint Seiya (specifically the original TV series, Movies 1 & 3, & the Lost Canvas anime).
-Going off of a resume like that Kamegaki & Suga certainly know how to handle stories that can go into "epic" territory, so having the two for Neo is certainly a great idea.
+Gone is Mamoru Hamatsu from the director's chair, and in his place is Hajime Kamegaki (Fushigi Yugi, Kenichi The Mightiest Disciple), with writing headed up by Yoshiyuki Suga (Dragon Ball, DBZ, One Piece, B't X, Saint Seiya).
+Going off of a resume like that, Kamegaki & Suga certainly know how to handle stories that can go into "epic" territory, so having the two for Neo was certainly a great idea.
 Hideyuki Motohashi is still behind the character designs, which results in the characters having that Kurumada look, but still keeping a style that isn't that of Araki & Himeno.
 Akira Senju is gone from the music composer position, with Fumitaka Anzai, who I talked about in my Combustible Campus Guardress review, handling the music duties here.
-Though Anzai does mix it up a little bit, like Senju did, Anzai's focus in Neo is clearly about being orchestral and symphonic, which definitely helps add to the epic styling the OVA gets in its last episodes.
+Though he does mix it up a little bit, like Senju did, Anzai's focus in Neo is clearly about being orchestral and symphonic, which definitely helps add to the epic styling the OVA gets in its last episodes.
 The opening theme is "A Piece of the Sun" by Masaaki Endoh, the legendary anison singer who now is a big part of JAM Project.
 Unlike the TV series' opening theme, which went for more of a Asian influence, Neo's opening theme is more of a hot-blooded song that gets you ready for the action and story that's coming...
-Very much like the other opening themes to Kurumada animes.
-The ending theme is "Towa no Sono Saki ~You Are the Best Buddies~" by Masaaki Endoh, and this song is clearly the gem of the soundtrack; it's upbeat and positive message about keeping your "buddies" close to you is truly the best message one can get from B't X, and the fact that an instrumental version of this song plays whenever Teppei & X get into their "kicking ass mode" shows that even TMS & Anzai knew how special this song was.
+Very much like the other opening themes to Kurumada anime.
+The ending theme is "Towa no Sono Saki ~You Are the Best Buddies~" by Masaaki Endoh, and this song is clearly the gem of the soundtrack.
+It's upbeat and positive message about keeping your "buddies" close to you is truly the best message one can get from B't X, and the fact that an instrumental version of this song plays whenever Teppei & X get into their "kicking ass mode" shows that even TMS & Anzai knew how special this song was.
 The last episode features an insert song, "Hitomi wa Ikusen no Mado" by Aki Hata, that starts at the final climax and plays all the way through the final credits, and this song is probably one of the most fitting final songs that played for an anime's climax.
 Considering how the story ends it just would have been almost inappropriate for "Towa no Sono Saki" to be the last song heard here.